OpenAgenda/oa-public/packages/agenda-portal/README.md

 This is useful if you need to specify additional account keys, such as google analytics for example, or a facebook page url...

+## Front javascript widgets

+Look for the widgets folder in the sample partial templates for an example of implementation.
+These widgets provide navigation features:

+ * **Map widget**: Placed next to the main event list, this widget allows filtering the events dynamically by navigating in the map.
+ * **Calendar widget**: Placed next to the main event list, this widget provides date and date range filtering.
+ * **Tags**: Placed next to the main event list, this widget provides grouped tags filtering.
+ * **Search**: Placed next to the main event list, this widget provides text search filtering.
+ * **Preview**: This widget can be placed on any page.
+By default, it loads the three first events of the agenda.
+It is demoed on the provided 404 template page.

 ## Displaying raw data

 For index and event pages.
 If you want insight on the data your are handling, add `?data` to your URL.
 The call will load a json view of the data as given to the template.